wmitsuda/one-liner-archive/README.md

 # How much disk space does it take?

-As of Jun/2022.
+As of Jul/2022.

 ## Sepolia testnet

-- 1.5GB for Erigon sepolia archive
+- 2.1GB for Erigon sepolia archive
+- 320MB for Prysm sepolia beacon chain

 ## Ropsten testnet (deprecated)

-- 260GB for Erigon ropsten archive
+- 266GB for Erigon ropsten archive
-- 1GB for Prysm ropsten beacon chain
+- 4.3GB for Prysm ropsten beacon chain

 # Run it